ConnectedHomes/chaim/client/README.md

 <a name='ccagui'></a>
 #### [gui](#contents)
 This command generates a console session url and opens a browser window to it.
-If the original session is less than the auto-renew session percentage the account will be automatically renewed first.
+The credentials will be automatically renewed first.

 <a name='ccagso'></a>
 #### [gso](#contents)
 This command generates a console session url, attempts to logout of any current session, and opens a browser window to the url.
-If the original session is less than the auto-renew session percentage the account will be automatically renewed first.
+The credentials will be automatically renewed first.

 Note: There doesn't seem to be any way to access the browser tab with AWS running in it, so this process first opens a new tab to issue the logout